Military Income

 When a service member outside of the budgetary unit pays the mortgage, rent, or utilities directly to the company, the amount paid is considered vendor payment unearned income.
 (See Vendor Payment Income to determine whether the vendor payment is countable.)

-For CA, when a service member stationed outside of Arizona is the parent and only away from home due to active military duty, the service member is a mandatory CA participant and needs to be a member of the budgetary unit.
+For CA, when a service member stationed outside of Arizona is the parent and is only away from home due to active military duty, the service member is a mandatory CA participant and is included in the CA of the budgetary unit.
 The service member’s gross amount of pay, minus any income that is from a military pay type that is not countable, is countable as earned income.

 Not Countable Military Pay Types